ggeerraarrdd/lafs-dev/README.md

 # LAFSCMS

-A companion CMS for the Landscape Architecture Film Series website
+A bespoke CMS for the Landscape Architecture Film Series website

 ## Description